PerryCameron/Halyard/README.md

 # Halyard

 A Java FX Database application for the membership of a sailing club.
-It makes the use of SSH to connect to the database.
-The purpose of the app is to give the membership of a boat club a local Application as an alternative to SaaS.
+It makes the use of SSH to connect to the database securely.
+The purpose of this application is to give the membership of a boat club a native app as an alternative to SaaS.
+It runs on Windows, MacOS, and Linux.

 ### Database creation SQL file
 https://github.com/PerryCameron/Halyard/blob/master/src/main/resources/database/ecsc_create.sql